 Falling off a ladder is a serious risk for construction workers, and ladder accidents can cause severe injuries.
 If you’ve suffered a ladder accident injury at work, workers’ compensation can help you pay your medical bills and support your family while you get better.
-At Fields Law Firm, we’re here to help you get the benefits you need.
+At Fields Law Firm, our Minnesota work injury lawyers are here to help you get the benefits you need.

-Fields Law is one of the largest and most respected work injury law firms in Minnesota.
+At Fields Law, it’s our job to take care of your needs now and look out for your future, too.
 We have the knowledge and resources to answer your questions and guide you through every step of the claims process.
-Talk to us about your claim anytime – fill out a free contact request form or give us a call at 1-888-343-5375.
+Talk to our job site accident lawyers about your claim anytime – fill out a free contact request form or give us a call at 1-888-343-5375.

 Client Success Story